Updated June 22, 2023

 - It supports both IPV4 and IPV6 networks.

-- It provides encryption for security and can be used with iBGP for WAN routing.
+- It provides encryption for security, and users can utilize it with iBGP for WAN routing.

 - It reduces network traffic by making use of ‘need-based’ updates

-- Enhanced Interior Gateway Routing Protocol(EIGRP) is an advanced distance-vector routing protocol that is used on a computer network to help automate routing decisions and configuration.
+- Enhanced Interior Gateway Routing Protocol(EIGRP) is an advanced distance-vector routing protocol used on a computer network to help automate routing decisions and configuration.

 - EIGRP with protocol-dependent modules can route several different layer protocols.

-- EIGRP configuration was designed to be easy to configure.
+- The designers intended to create EIGRP configuration to be easy to configure.

 - With EIGRP Autonomous number and network command, EIGRP can be enabled.

-- EIGRP Is the protocol that performs unequal cost load balancing.
+- It is the protocol that performs unequal cost load balancing.

 - If the destination has more than one link, it will identify the variance between the links.